-Meet the PPBL Staff
+Meet the PBL Staff

-Jessica Rishe, PPBL Principal
+Jessica Rishe, PBL Principal

 Since joining SMMUSD in 1996, Jessica has helped students, staff and families create integrated curricular learning experiences that focus equal attention to the social-emotional curriculum as the academic curriculum and nurture students' voice and choice in their education.
-She has been a classroom teacher at John Muir Elementary and SMASH K-8, educational services coordinator of teacher support K-12, assistant principal at McKinley Elementary, principal at SMASH since 2008, project-based learning professional development cohort co-leader, and is now a founding administrator of SMMUSD's personalized project-based learning high school pathway.
+She has been a classroom teacher at John Muir Elementary and SMASH K-8, educational services coordinator of teacher support K-12, assistant principal at McKinley Elementary, principal at SMASH since 2008, project-based learning professional development cohort co-leader, and is now a founding administrator of SMMUSD's project-based learning high school pathway.
 Jessica is committed to helping student learning through their interests and to cultivating mentoring relationships with community experts in those fields of interests.

 Jessica has a master's degree in education from UCLA, a master's degree in educational leadership from CSUN and is an active participant in the Big Picture Learning national network of school innovators.
-Jessica has two sons who attend SMMUSD schools so, in addition to attending school site and district events as a Principal, you will also see her as a cheering mom at Robotics Team builds, marching band competitions, other music concerts, sports games, and classroom project exhibitions.
+Jessica has two sons who attend SMMUSD schools, so in addition to attending school site and district events as a Principal, you will also see her as a cheering mom at Robotics Team builds, marching band competitions, other music concerts, sports games, and classroom project exhibitions.

-Nicole Nicodemus, PPBL Assistant Principal
+Nicole Nicodemus, PBL Assistant Principal

 Nicole has been working with the education directors at the High School for Recording Arts in Minnesota and California, to push and challenge thinking in an effort to innovate/remix the educational design elements of the school to impact student learning.